Tradeceeds/tradeceeds/README.md

 # Tradeceeds API

-## Request Bitcoin Address linked to your Bitshares Account Name
+## Request Bitcoin Address to link to a Bitshares Account Name

 Input via POST